-At the end of last year Jarryd Hayne, one of the greatest rugby players in the world, announced that he was forgoing his future in Australia’s National Rugby League to try to break into the NFL.
-Hayne not only turned down guaranteed money next season and a potential multi-million dollar contract extension with the NRL’s Parramatta Eels, he did it with no guarantee to make an NFL roster.
-He’s left the NRL simply to pursue his dream in the NFL without a contract already on the table.
+In 2014 Jarryd Hayne, one of the greatest rugby players in the world, announced that he was forgoing his future in Australia’s National Rugby League to try to break into the NFL.
+Hayne not only turned down guaranteed money and a potential multi-million dollar contract extension with the NRL’s Parramatta Eels, he did it with no guarantee of making an NFL roster.
+He left the NRL simply to pursue his dream in the NFL without a contract already on the table.

-Upon further research, Hayne has zero experience playing American football.
+Upon further research, Hayne had zero experience playing American football.
 Australia does have youth, college, and senior American football leagues, but Hayne began playing rugby from an early age and never participated in football at an organized level.
-He had been considering a move to the NFL for the past two years, and finally decided the time was right.
+He had been considering a move to the NFL for two years prior to the move, and finally decided the time was right.
 After taking a tour of the Seattle Seahawks’ facilities in September of last year, he announced his decision on October 15th, 2014.

 So why would a rugby superstar – who some consider to be the top player in the world – give up the security of a long-term contract in his sport’s premier league for an uncertain future in American football?